 Canada is also a member of Financial Action Task Force (FATF), the agency that establishes international anti-money laundering standards.
 Canada has also signed and ratified the United Nations International Convention for the Suppression of the Financing of Terrorism and the Anti-Terrorism Act (ATA).
 The ATA creates measures to deter, disable, identify, prosecute, convict and punish terrorist organizations.
 In addition, the ATA provides new investigative tools for law enforcement and national security agencies.
 Specifically, the ATA make it a crime to: knowingly collecting or providing funds, either directly or indirectly, used to carry out terrorist activities; knowingly participating in, contribute to or facilitate the activities of a terrorist organization; instruct anyone to carry out a terrorist activity on behalf of a terrorist organization; or knowingly harbour or conceal a terrorist.

+The Regulations Implementing the UNSTR, the United Nations Al-Qaida and Taliban Regulations, Regulations Implementing the United Nations Resolution on the Democratic People’s Republic of Korea, Regulations Implementing the United Nations Resolution on Iran, Special Economic Measures (Venezuela) Regulations, and Justice for Victims of Corrupt Foreign Officials Act (Sergei Magnitsky Law) (collectively, UN Regulations) provide a consolidated list of individuals or entities believed to be involved in, or associated with, terrorist activity (UN List).
 The UN Regulations, through resulting amendments to the Criminal Code, make it an offence for anyone in Canada, or any Canadian outside of Canada, to collect funds from, or provide funds to, any individual or entity appearing on the UN List.

-Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) is an anti-money laundering agency established by PCMLTFA.
+FINTRAC is an anti-money laundering agency established by PCMLTFA.
 FINTRAC’s mandate is to collect, analyze, assess and, where appropriate, disclose information relevant to the investigation and prosecution of money laundering and terrorist financing offences.
 FINTRAC is also responsible for conducting research and for undertaking educational measures to inform the public, those who are required to report suspicious transactions and the law enforcement community about the nature and extent of money laundering and terrorist financing activities, and effective detection, prevention and deterrence measures.

-B. Definition of Money Laundering
+Definition of Money Laundering

 The United Nations (UN) defines money laundering as “any act or attempted act to disguise the source of money or assets derived from criminal activity.”
 It is the process whereby “dirty money” (money generated through criminal activity) is transformed into “clean money,” the criminal origin of which is difficult to trace.
-Money laundering has three recognized stages:
+ML has three recognized stages: